Frequently Asked Questions

 No- you will need to follow the application procedure and directions laid out by the University in order to ensure proper filing of your application.
 The University, not the Department, collects your application materials and creates a file for you.
 Sending your application materials directly to the Department will significantly delay your application process.

-Please note the department only evaluate your academic credentials.
+Please note the department only evaluates your academic credentials.
 Any questions regarding the visa, please contact BGSU International Student Services

 Many of our students did not earn undergraduate degrees in mathematics or statistics.
 We have had students start and complete our program with a wide variety of academic backgrounds from English and Law to Finance and Economics.
 While a mathematical basis is helpful, our faculty work with all students to accommodate their backgrounds, and ensure that our students master the statistics material.
 Generally, prerequisite courses can be waived, though the student will have to put some effort into learning these concepts.